“SAFE” Fast and Effective Funding for Your Start-up

 Third, SAFEs are financially advantageous to start-up founders because they do not require interest to be paid on the loan from the investor.
 Thus, start-ups engaged with an investor in a SAFE are only responsible for repaying the initial loan.

 2 Reasons Why SAFEs are Beneficial for Start-up Investors

 While providing funds to a young and unknown company may seem risky, investing using a SAFE can be beneficial to investors.
-SAFE agreements allow an investor to continue to be involved with the company, past his initial loan, as he will have the right to purchase shares upon the occurrence of an agreed upon future event.
+SAFE agreements allow an investor to continue his involvement with the company past his initial loan, as he has the right to purchase shares upon the occurrence of an agreed upon future event.

-If your business is looking to finance its innovative ideas in the most efficient way, we invite you to contact Aviv Lazar & Co.
-You will receive expert advice and support tailored to your company.
+If your business is looking to finance its innovative ideas in the most efficient way, we invite you to contact us at Aviv Lazar&Co.
+We look forward to providing you with expert advice and support tailored to your company.